AlexJReid/blog/content/posts/xllify/index.md

 xllify embeds the Roblox implementation of Lua called [Luau](https://luau.org/library).
 It is compatible with Lua 5.1.

 Luau was used for sandboxing reasons.
 Potentially harmful Lua code cannot be run.
-It also has a gradual typing system to provide useful type hints to the conversion process and help developers catch bugs early on.
+It also has a gradual typing system to provide useful type hints to the conversion process, and also help developers catch bugs early on.

 As part of a build, developers offer up their Lua code to xllify through the provided GitHub Action.